|| Posts by

 Even the emulation plugins are now sounding good – really good!
 But…

 Thank to the increase of the average household computer’s processing power, to the greater efficiency of code and the hard work of dedicated R&D teams (fueled by a much-increased competition), we have reached the point where analog modelling plugins can actually sound damn good.
 Not only they provide high-quality sounds (like static sample-based rompler plugins already did 15 years ago), but now they act well, too: finally, some of the filter designs have gotten so convincing that it’s hard to distinguish a “sweep of the saw” happening in the box or via voltage in the transistor or diode.
-It’s impressive how close their sonic action has gotten to the classics they are often modeled after; just recently, I was recently beta-testing and creating presets for Brainworx’ brand new bx_oberhausen plugin (an Oberheim SEM emulation with expanded-functionality), and it really is super hard, if not impossible, to distinguish its sound and modulation behavior from my classic analog Oberheim synths.
-It was quite easy, and (for a plugin), unusually enjoyable to create uber-convincing presets for it – just listen to the character of the arp and the warm filter-action in this sample that I made exclusively from three of my own oberhausen presets (aside from reverb, no external eq or effects were used):
+It’s impressive how close their sonic action has gotten to the classics they are often modeled after; just recently, I was beta-testing and creating presets for Brainworx’ brand new bx_oberhausen plugin (an Oberheim SEM emulation with expanded-functionality), and it really is super hard, if not impossible, to distinguish its sound and modulation behavior from my classic analog Oberheim synths.
+It was quite easy, and (for a plugin), unusually enjoyable to create uber-convincing presets for it – just listen to the character of the arp and the warm filter-action in this sample that I made exclusively from three of my own oberhausen presets (aside from reverb, no additional effects were used):

 More and more software companies realize that the analog character is as much in the behavior, as it is in the emulation of the sound itself.
 Meanwhile, new plugins that are not meant to imitate a classic sound come out every day, and are just as good and exciting as they have ever been (I can’t wait to see what Magnus Lidstrom is cooking up next).
 So far so good!

 However, a recently (seemingly) popular idea of software companies is to release emulations of early digital synths.
-Aside from price, I don’t see the value – why would you buy a basically sample-library-rompler-copy of a digital synth whose character mainly came from the patented (i.e. inimitable) way you programmed it, interacted with it, and how its (often unrefined) components shaped those compressed waveforms through their efficient algorithms, (usually) cheap reverbs and early D/A converters?
-The classic Casio-s, the D50, M1…even the Fizmo now come in unofficial plugin forms with fake names, matching colors and font types (reminding me of the Recbok shoes sold in Chinese flee markets for quarter of the price of real Reeboks…).
+Aside from price, I don’t see the value – why would you buy a basically sample-library-rompler-copy of a digital synth whose character mainly came from the patented (i.e. uncopiable) way you programmed it, interacted with it, and how its (often unrefined) components shaped those compressed waveforms through their efficient algorithms, (usually) cheap reverbs and early D/A converters?
+The classic Casio-s, the D50, M1…even the Fizmo now come in unofficial plugin forms with fake names, matching colors and font types (reminding me of the Recebok shoes sold in Chinese flee markets for quarter of the price of real Reeboks…).

 The Ensoniq Fizmo is a great example: the way its components influence the texture, the surprising ways its knobs act up (depends on the mood the Fizmo is in - seriously!), the way the aftertouch let's you feel the tone, the way the layout inspires and the amp reacts to wider dynamics are a major important part of its character.
 The sample libraries and the Dzmo imitation plugin completely miss the point... even if you can't get your hands on a Fiz, you're still better off spending your money on any actual synth you can play than on static libraries.